 What You Need To Know About Mickey's Halloween Party.

-The best part is the trick-or-treat parties you have to buy a special ticket, and yes they're expensive.
-The tickets usually sell out for every party.
-You can purchase them online and add them to your Disneyland app.
+Disney makes a big deal about Halloween.
+In August Halloween merchandise and displays pop up.
+Halloween at Disneyland is amazing.
+The best part is the trick-or-treat parties be aware you have to buy a special ticket, and yes they're expensive.
+The tickets sell out for every party.
+You can buy them online and add them to your Disneyland app.

-If you're going to Disneyland before the party, you should avoid lining up at the main gate.
+If you're going to Disneyland before the party, avoid lining up at the main gate.
 Wait until after three pm if you use the main entrance.
 The line can get long.
-Sometimes the line at the gate gets longer around the time the actual party starts as some people do not come early.
-Annual Passholders stop by the Starcade in the park and get your wristband about half an hour after they start handing them out.
+Sometimes the line at the gate gets longer around the time the actual party starts.
+Annual Passholders can get their wristbands at the Starcade.
+Wait until about half an hour after they hand them out.
 People line up before three.

 Stay close to the castle if you want a good viewing spot for the fireworks.
 If you're in the right place, you can also enjoy the parade.